IndigoUnited/spoonjs-www/doc/ApiReference/joint.md

 **Parameters**:

-- event:String - The event name.
-- args:...mixed (optional) - The arguments to pass along with the event.

 |                 |          |                                             |
 | --------------- | -------- | ------------------------------------------- |
 | event           | String   | The event name.                             |